OrderLab/OKLib/README.md

 ##### 8.2.1 Add dependency library to class path

-To invoke event recording and rule checking functionalities, Oathkeeper runtime and related data structures need to be added, by either copying Oathkeeper packed jar file to the class path of target system:
+To invoke event recording and rule checking functionalities, OKLib runtime and related data structures need to be added, by either copying OKLib packed jar file to the class path of target system:

 ```bash